EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/README.md

 The settings for "Frequency", "Amplitude", "Phase" and "Damping" are realized using slider.
 With the sliders the boundaries for the parameters can be predefined in a way that the illustration stays always reasonable and clear.
 The slider for the phase features values from 0 to 2 Pi.

 To start the simulation sound sources have to be added using the **"Add"** button.
 It's possible to place as many sources as the user needs or the hardware is able to compute.
 It's recommended to work with a reasonable amount of sources (up to 6-8) because the impact on performance is relatively high.
 An warning dialog informs the user if he places five or more sources.
 With the button "Start" the simulation can be started.
+The button "Freeze" pauses the simulation.

- With the function "Select a Point" the User can select a random point in the wavefield.
+ With the function "Select a Point" the user can select a random point in the wavefield.
 The program returns a line plot of the specific area.

 ##4.
 Dependencies